nibalizer/istio101-blitz/workshop/exercise-0/README.md

 ## Create an IBM Cloud Account

-1. Visit this [registration link](https://ibm.biz/BdYB5d) and sign up.
+1. Visit this [registration link](https://ibm.biz/istiomeetup) and sign up.
 Follow futher steps with email validation and so on.
+Note that you need to navigate back to [IBM cloud](https://console.bluemix.net/).

 2. Get a feature code from this [spreadsheet](https://docs.google.com/spreadsheets/d/1WRJ0CuFRF8bHdUvo0S1EDrGgOrECSpL9gjVUdbOvxQw/edit?usp=sharing).
 Be sure to mark which one you took so your neighbor doesn't get an error!